py3-coder/Hacktober_Repo_22/README.md

 - Fork this Repository to your GITHUB using the button at the top
 - Clone your forked repository to your pc ( git clone "url from clone option.)
 - Create a new branch for your modifications (ie. `git branch new-user` and check it out `git checkout new-user` and `git checkout -b new-user`)
-- Add your profile image in `static/images/` ( use drag and drop option or upload by commands.)
+- Add your profile image in `Meta_Data/images/` ( use drag and drop option or upload by commands.)
-- Add your profile data in `content/participant/`
+- Add your profile data in `Meta_Data/participant/`
-- Make contributions to the `content` foldercontributions done to the `content` folder only will be counted towards the Hacktoberfest 2022
+- Make contributions to the `Main` Directory contributions done to the `Specified-Domain` folder only will be counted towards the Hacktoberfest 2022
 - Add your files (`git add -A`), commit (`git commit -m "added myself"`) and push (`git push origin new-user`)
 - Create a pull request
 - Star this repository

-NOTE : Contributions done to the `content` folder only will be counted towards the Hacktoberfest 2022
+NOTE : Contributions done to the `Main` folder only will be counted towards the Hacktoberfest 2022

 # How to make your first Pull Request
 ### Please note - `Pull Requests` of only those `contributors` will be `Merged` who will follow all the below mentioned steps